Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators: Rd -valued neural networks, hypernetworks, and DeepONets

 \subsubsection{Shared representer theorem}

-Since the two function spaces describe the same structure, we expect the corresponding optimization problems to yield the same solutions and, hence, share the same representer theorem.
+Since the two function spaces describe the same structure, we expect the corresponding optimization problems to have related solutions and share a representer theorem.
 To define these optimization problems, let $A_{\Omega \to Z}$ be as in Equations \eqref{eq:vv_integral_RKBS_f}--\eqref{eq:vv_integral_RKBS_g}, with $\phi$ as integrand.
 Since this operation is valid for any measure on $\Omega$, the same notation applies whether we consider $\M(\Omega; \M(\Theta; \V))$ or $\M(\Omega; \B)$.
 Similarly, independent of the target space of $\nu$, we define

 with $\psi \colon X \times \Theta \to \R$ as in Definition \ref{def:hypernetwork_RKBS_func_form}.

 We also define a measurement operator $M \colon \B \to \R^d$, where $\B$ is the output RKBS in the hypernetwork function-space formulation.
 In the weight-space formulation, we apply $M$ to $f = A_{\Theta \to X}(u(z)) \in \B$ with $u(z) \in \M(\Theta; \V)$.
 The components of $M$ are taken as